-- The cost of travelling to see each other – We have really found this difficult because we are both students struggling to make ends meet each week.
+The cost of travelling to see each other – We really found this difficult because we were both students struggling to make ends meet each week.
 The cost of flights or petrol, as well as the time it takes to drive to the destination can be very costly.
 Usually we would see each other every three weeks, but we decided to go six weeks so we could have extra money to go rock climbing and go-karting as a date idea, and the long period of time went terribly.
-It nearly ended our relationship, but at least now we know to stick to every three weeks.
-We try to pay equally for everything so we both deposit $20 into a joint account each week which goes towards petrol for visits, and anything leftover we will use to go out for brunch in town or something.
+It nearly ended our relationship.
+We try to pay equally for everything so we both deposit $20 into a joint account each week which went towards petrol for visits, and anything leftover we will use to go out for brunch in town or something.
 Figure out what your minimum and maximum times are in-between visits to try and establish a pattern of seeing each other that fits in with study and work commitments as well as coming up with the money.
 Check out my ‘financial advice‘ if you need help developing personal savings or positive habits regarding money.

-- It takes longer to truly get to know each other – I have found this very challenging.
-Because my boyfriend and I have never lived together whilst having the same work schedules to allow us to spend quality time, sometimes i wonder if I even know him!
-Not in a bad way, I just haven’t been able to experience life with him on a daily basis, only for short periods of time which are different to day-to-day life.
-I often wonder what it will be like when we finally get to move in together in a years time.
+It takes longer to truly get to know each other – I have found this very challenging.
+Because I had never lived together with him whilst having the same work schedules to allow us to spend quality time, sometimes I wondered if I even knew him!
+Not in a bad way, I just hadn’t been able to experience life with him on a daily basis, only for short periods of time which are different to day-to-day life.
+I often wondered what it would be like when we finally got to move in together.

-- You might not know when the next visit will be – It’s easier to remain positive when you have the next date to look forward to.
-I use a countdown calendar of the days till we can next see each other.
-With different work schedules (especially working in hospitality), you may not know if you will get that long-weekend off work or what assignments you will have due around that period of time.
-Sometimes we don’t know whether it will be two weeks time or a month!
+You might not know when the next visit will be – It’s easier to remain positive when you have the next date to look forward to.
+I used a countdown calendar app of the days until we could next see each other.
+With different work schedules (especially working in hospitality), you may not know if you will get that long-weekend off work or what assignments for university you will have due around that period of time.
+Sometimes you don’t know whether it will be two weeks time or a month!

-- You don’t get to enjoy simple pleasures – Small things that other would take for granted such as saying hello and getting a hug when they come home from work at the end of the day, or deciding to go out for a coffee, or going for a walk together.
-We can’t do that, everything is planned ahead.
+You don’t get to enjoy simple pleasures – Small things that other would take for granted such as saying hello and getting a hug when they come home from work at the end of the day, or deciding to go out for a coffee, or going for a walk together.
+You can’t do that, everything has to be planned ahead.

 Now, finally onto..

-- The dates you go on will be one of the best parts of LDR – When you live with your partner, you may not worry about dates anymore because you want to save money or it is no longer ‘special’.
-When I see my partner I don’t want to just sit in a room, I want to go on adventures and make memories together!
-We do our best to explore our country (New Zealand) – dates include visits to wineries, jet skiing, rock climbing, go-karting, nights in hotels, he attends my modelling competitions, horse riding, bar/restaurant/cafe dates, going to the cinema, going on nature walks/hikes, camping, tasting new food, relaxing in thermal hot springs, and visiting each others family.
-There is so much to do, I even have a list of date ideas to get through!
+The dates you go on will be one of the best parts – When you live with your partner, you may not worry about dates anymore because you want to save money or it is no longer ‘special’.
+When I saw my partner I didn’t want to just sit in a room, I wanted to go on adventures and make memories together!
+We did our best to explore the country (New Zealand) – dates included visits to wineries, jet skiing, rock climbing, go-karting, nights in hotels, he attended my modelling competitions, horse riding, bar/restaurant/cafe dates, going to the cinema, going on nature walks/hikes, camping, tasting new food, relaxing in thermal hot springs, and visiting each others family.
+There is so much to do, I even kept a list of date ideas to get through!

-- You always have something to look forward to – Even though your time apart sucks, and goodbyes are the worst (I cry every time), you always have the next visit to look forward to and plan for.
+You always have something to look forward to – Even though your time apart sucks, and goodbyes are the worst (I cried every time), you always have the next visit to look forward to and plan for.

 I hope this helped you to gain a perspective.
 Tell me about your experience or ask any questions in the comments!